 Find out more about this topic on Better Health Channel

 - People’s reactions to trauma vary a great deal.
-Research shows that support from family and friends will help people recover.
+Research shows that support from family and friends do help people recover.

 - Children and teenagers may need extra attention if they’ve experienced a traumatic event.